 Art and Environment

 The Art and Environment ministry enhance our worship space with liturgically appropriate decorations.
 Our volunteers learn how to create floral arrangements to complement events celebrated during the Catholic liturgical calendar.
 All supplies and instruction are provided.
-For more information, contact Denise Sayer.
+For more information, contact the Parish Office.